Indigenous LGBTQ+ artists and activists rally around their community in the Amazon rainforest to fight for environmental and social justice in Brazil

 This film will be followed by a Q&A.

-Presented in partnership with Film Fatales and Cinema Tropical
+Presented in partnership with Film Fatales, Cinema Tropical, and BRIC

 João Henrique Kurtz, Juliana Curi, Lívia Cheibub, Martina Sönksen